-Samara and its surroundings offer the ideal place to relax and enjoy.
-Species-rich flora and fauna, impressive coral reefs near the coast, evergreen landscape in the hinterland, great national parks and a diverse selection of outdoor sports opportunities in nature await you here.
+The Sea Turtle Project and its surroundings offer the ideal place to relax and enjoy.
+Species-rich flora and fauna, impressive coral reefs near the coast, evergreen landscape in the hinterland, great national parks and a wide range of outdoor sports await you here.

 In our animal and nature conservation projects in Costa Rica, our volunteers get by with English language skills.

 However, for optimal cultural integration in the destination country, we advise our volunteers to take part in a Spanish course (optional).
 This gives you the opportunity to slowly get used to the local language, culture and mentality.

 Before arrival, our experienced team will be at your disposal to assist you throughout the booking process and travel planning.
 With the booking confirmation you will receive our 24-hour emergency number, so that you can reach us 24/7 in case of emergency.

 In addition to the assistance given by our office staff you will be supported by our partner organization in Costa Rica located in San José, as well as the volunteer coordinator on-site.